Vyral/base-template/_posts/2018-09-13-a-word-of-advice-about-goals-and-real-estate.md

 People with goals, both in life and in real estate, seem to accomplish more because they know where they’re going.

 If you own a property but aren’t sure what to do with it, or if you’re thinking about buying one but aren’t sure how real estate can build wealth, reach out to me.
 We’re not just about buying properties.
-SOmetimes buying or selling isn’t in a client’s best interested.
+Sometimes buying or selling isn’t in a client’s best interested.
 We can sit down and help you figure about what the best path to reaching your goal will be.